ImPotassium/quill-cheat/README.md

  \___\_\\__,_|_||_|_|    \_____|_| |_|\___| \__,__|  \__|
 </pre>

+Displays and pastes optimal responces because every responce for every question in every lesson is in Quill's public API.

 # Installation
 1. Google Chrome or Firefox (only tested on these two)
 2. Install and enable userscripts for [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 3. Then **[Click here to install the userscript](https://github.com/ImPotassium/quill-cheat/raw/main/Quill.org%20Cheat.user.js)**

-> **Recommended:** Install [Quill.org QoL Auto-focus & Enter to Next](https://greasyfork.org/en/scripts/578804-quill-org-qol-auto-focus-enter-to-next) with this script. it allows you to press enter to easily go to the next question.
+> **Recommended:** Install [Quill.org QoL Auto-focus & Enter to Next](https://greasyfork.org/en/scripts/578804-quill-org-qol-auto-focus-enter-to-next).
+This script allows you to press enter to easily go to the next question.

 # Structure / Documentation
 ## How it works